What is a chartered surveyor and what do they do?

 All RICS members are post graduates, most having completed a degree in building surveying, and many have additional qualifications in areas such as urban and land studies, geography, science, economics or maths.
 RICS offers accreditation to individuals who have completed a range of construction- and property-related degrees, after which training must be undertaken before becoming a member of the organisation.
 This is to ensure that members of RICS hold appropriate and relevant qualifications and undertake Continuing Professional Development (CPD) which enables them to offer the most up-to-date advice to clients.

-Surveyors who elect to work in commercial property play a vital role for both landlords and tenants as well as those purchasing or selling a commercial building.
-Their ‘bible’ the RICS Valuation – Professional Standards, or Red Book, lists the rules by which they must abide, guidance on best practice, and procedures for asset valuation – the most common area with which they deal.
-RICS commercial property surveyors are also involved in the four main areas of the sector: retail, office, industrial and leisure.
+Qualified building surveyors play a vital role for both landlords and tenants as well as those purchasing or selling a commercial building.
+Qualified surveyors must abide by RICS Professional Standards, or- the Red Book- which provides guidance on best practice, and procedures for asset valuation – the most common area which surveyors are responsible for.
+Our RICS qualified commercial property surveyors specialise across the retail, office, industrial, and leisure sectors.

 If you’re in commercial property, in whatever capacity, you will have had dealings with a commercial property surveyor.
 In the first instance, you may have approached them in order to establish a valuation for your property.
 This is a key skill and has implications for bank lending, investment opportunities, accounting and taxation issues.